-Belinda is importing an innovative sheep collar that tracks core information such as the animal’s heart rate, temperature and GPS location.
+Belinda is importing an innovative sheep collar that tracks core information such as the animal’s activity, temperature and GPS location.
 She will be trialling the system on nucleus ewes at her farm to determine the usefulness of application first and foremost on animal welfare issues – especially when it comes to lambing time.
 When an animal begins showing unusual statistics, the farmer is notified via mobile phone and can determine the distressed animal’s exact GPS location.
 The farmer can then quickly and easily track it down and attend to its needs without disturbing the rest of the flock.

 GPS information provided by the collar is also invaluable when it comes to tracking sheep movements.
 The farmer can see where the flock prefers to graze and can then work to replicate those conditions elsewhere to maximise growth and therefore productivity and profit.
 Broken fences or open gates will also no longer cause so much trouble – an errant sheep or escaped flock can be rounded up before crops are destroyed or animals go missing.